 Please note that the emailSanta site may contain advertising at times through Google's Adsense program.

 Santa may not (and does not) require a child to disclose more information than is reasonably necessary to participate in an activity as a condition of participation.

 The U.S. Government's "Children's Online Privacy Protection Act" (COPPA) requires "That the parent can review the child's personal information, ask to have it deleted and refuse to allow any further collection or use of the child's information."
-Please send an email to the for assistance in this regard.
+Please send an email to the email address below for assistance in this regard.
 However, for the personal safety of visitors to the site (as discussed above), Santa reserves the right to NOT release and/or delete details of a child's letter even where such a letter can be identified and the requestor can prove their relationship to the child.

 15 Royal Oak View N.W.

 ph: 4-oh-3 999-7817 --> (THIS IS NOT SANTA'S NUMBER, SORRY!)